xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_values.md

 ![]({{site.baseurl}}/attachments/7504859/7602527.png?effects=drop-shadow)

 Note that this field type can be used to specify multiple values for one attribute.
-For details, see {% link "Multi-value attributes (product options)" Managing-attribute-values_7504859.html %}.
+For details, see [Multi-value attributes (product options)](#multi-value-attributes-product-options).

 ### Textarea